Warning: Spoilers Off applies to these pages. Proceed at your own risk.

 - Star just misses being a normal teenager and wants to be one again, telling her mother that she isn't sure what teenagers even do anymore.

 - Hekapoo switching out Meteora's play pen for a cage as the Magical High Commission moves in to arrest Eclipsa.
+It's highly cruel treatment for just an infant oblivious to the situation she's in.

 - Despite all evidence to the contrary, the Magical High Commission still claims that Eclipsa and Globgor are not to be trusted and that they're terrors...despite the fact that it was the MHC who enforced lockdown on the stadium when Eclipsa tried to evacuate everyone, and they were planning to crystallize both Eclipsa and Globgor again, for no valid reason.